0nsec/nodex/README.md

 2. Sync Gradle files
 3. Run the app on a device or emulator

+**Note**: This project has been cleaned and restructured for Android Studio compatibility.
+See `FIXES_APPLIED.md` for details about resolved compilation issues.

 The app uses a modern Android architecture with dependency injection (Dagger), ViewModels, and clean separation of concerns.